 The cost of long term stress is severe.
 Many major illness are related to and exacerbated by stress, including heart disease, hypertension, and stroke.
 Before all of that, it makes us feel anxious, on edge, and uncomfortable.
 All of this calls for us to build solid coping systems so we can live happy, healthy lives, even under pressures from the world.
-For more on stress, the best book I have seen is Why Zebras Don’t Get Ulcers by Robert Sapolsky.
+For more on stress response, the best book I have seen is Why Zebras Don’t Get Ulcers by Robert Sapolsky.

 An important aspect of being good at coping is to figure what you actually need to cope with.
 For example, imagine you have more work to do in a short period of time than you even have before, and that this is causing you to feel tense and stressed, and sleep poorly.

 If you have a symptom-focused coping approach, you would read that situation and likely believe you need to cope with the tension, stress, and loss of sleep.
 This would mean we need to find ways to relax and sleep better.

 If you have a problem-focused coping approach, you would read that situation and likely believe you need to cope with the demands of the actual work you have and the short about of time.
 This would mean you might search for ways to organize the work, start getting it done, and seeing if there are ways to reduce some of it.

 I like to think of stress level as the result of a basic equation:

 Stressors (Type + Intensity + Duration + Number) – Coping Resources (Skills + Energy) = Experienced Stress Level